SEPTA: Regional Rail

 SEPTA's regional rail services primarily use a fleet of "Silverliner" electric multiple unit cars.
 During rush-hour service they are supplemented by a small fleet of unpowered passenger cars, based on the "Comet" family of railcars, hauled by 15 Siemens ACS-64 electric locomotives.

-Interurban
+Light metro

-The Norristown High Speed Line uses a unique class of 26 cars known as N-5s.
+The M uses a unique class of 26 cars known as N-5s.
 They were delivered in 1993 by ABB after significant production difficulties and a change of assembly locations.
-These cars are powered by a nominally 600 volt top-contact third rail.
+These cars are powered by a nominally 700 volt top-contact third rail.
 They run on a standard gauge track.
 They are the first fleet of cars in North America to have Alternating Current (AC) traction motors.

 They have running gear (trucks) incorporating design elements used on the Swedish High-Speed trains.
 Axle suspensions provide flexibility that allows axles to steer themselves around curves as small as 5 degrees.
-While the vehicles were designed for a top speed of 80 mph, the signal system allows operations at up to 70 mph.
+While the vehicles were designed for a top speed of 80 mph, the signal system originally allowed operations at up to 70 mph, but subsequent issues have had that lowered to 55 mph.